Three Home Village I in San Rafael, CA

 Pros

-• pro Three Home Village is wonderful, combining professional, experienced care with warmth and informality of a true home.
+• pro Three Home Village is wonderful, combining professional, experienced care with the warmth and informality of a true home.

-• pro The gardens offer lovely spaces for visiting and outdoor time, and meals are prepared by a trained administrator/chef.
+• pro The meals are a highlight, prepared by an administrator who is a trained chef.

 Cons